openstack/designate/doc/source/architecture.rst

 Database/Storage
 -----------------------
-storage drivers are drivers for a particular SQL/NoSQL server, designate needs a SQLAlchemy supported storage engine for the persistent storage of data, the recommended driver is MySQL.
+Storage drivers are drivers for a particular SQL/NoSQL server.
+Designate needs a SQLAlchemy-supported storage engine for the persistent storage of data.
+The recommended driver is MySQL.